Skip to the content.

 Git configuration

 If you have never used Git on your computer, you may have to configure it.
-The following instructions assume you have already created a GitHub account.
+The following instructions assume you have already created a GitHub account following the main Setup page.

-Tip: You can review your configuration at any time with: git config --list
+Tip: You can check your Git configuration at any time with: git config --list

-When following the GitHub docs below, make sure to select the Linux instructions.
+When following the GitHub docs in the steps below, make sure to select the Linux instructions at the top of the page.

 To authenticate to GitHub from the command line, you will use an SSH key pair, which is more secure than using your GitHub account password directly.